Qamalia/ASP.NET-Core-Web-API-using-SQL-Server/README.md

 # APT.NET-Core-Web-API-using-SQL-Server
-In this article, we will figure out how to make Web API project with ASP.NET Core(v6.0)We will begin with realizing what a Web API and Entity Framewor is, next, we will make another Web API project in Visual Studio and afterward we will consume the API from a .NET client.
+In this article, we will figure out how to make Web App(MVC) project with ASP.NET Core(v6.0)We will begin with realizing what a Web App(MVC) and Entity Framewor is, next, we will make another Web API project in Visual Studio and afterward we will consume the API from a .NET client.
 All actions was made in  Visual Studio 2022 on Window 11 machine with installed SQL Server.

-### What is Web API?
+### What is Web App(MVC)?
-A Web API is an application programming interface for either a web server or a web browser.
-It is a web development concept, usually limited to a web application's client-side (including any web frameworks being used), and thus usually does not include web server or browser implementation details such as SAPIs or APIs unless publicly accessible by a remote web application
+A Web App is an application programming interface a web browser.
+It is a web development concept, usually limited to a web application's client-side (including any web frameworks being used).
+MVC (Model-View-Controller) is an application building architecture that separates the user interface, application data, and business logic.
+This architecture consists of three concepts: model, view, and controller.
+Explore more about [ASP.NET MVC](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/overview/asp-net-mvc-overview)

 ### What is Entity Framework?
 Entity Framework is an Object Relational Mapper (ORM) which is a type of tool that simplifies mapping between objects in your software to the tables and columns of a relational database.